Overview

 The use of “data analytics” (which focuses on examining large data sets to gather useful information to help organizations make more educated business decisions) holds great promise to inform health care stakeholders about the quality and cost of a patient’s treatment journey.
 However, legal issues could prove to be a significant impediment.
 For instance, identifiable health data is typically treated as a sensitive class of information warranting protection.
 Depending on how the identifiable health data is being collected, health care stakeholders may be subject to a wide array of legal obligations under the laws and regulations governing the use and disclosure of that data.
 Also, obligations under upstream and downstream agreements could affect rights to collect, use, or disclose the data through the chain of custody.

-In addition, predictive analytics are now commonplace in human resources.
+In addition, predictive analytics are now commonplace in human resources across industries.
 Who will be the best candidate to hire or promote?
 Who will succeed in your company?
 Who is most likely to leave and go to a competitor?
 These are all important questions—some of which might be answered by predictive data analysis.
 However, these inquiries must be crafted carefully with legal guidance to prevent biased or discriminatory outcomes.
 Legally defensible outcomes may be unwittingly sacrificed to the latest technology fad unless they are tested and validated.
 This is both an exciting and potentially dangerous time for human resource management.

-Our Privacy, Cybersecurity, and Data Asset Management Group has the knowledge and experience necessary to effectively guide employers through the laws and regulations affecting data analytics, predictive analytics, and data sharing—including the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Federal Policy for the Protection of Human Subjects (also known as the “Common Rule”), the European Union’s General Data Protection Regulation (GDPR), 42 C.F.R.
+Our Privacy, Cybersecurity & Data Asset Management Group has the knowledge and experience necessary to effectively guide employers through the laws and regulations affecting data analytics, predictive analytics, and data sharing—including the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Federal Policy for the Protection of Human Subjects (also known as the “Common Rule”), the European Union’s General Data Protection Regulation (GDPR), 42 C.F.R.
 Part 2, emerging state data protection and breach laws and regulations, Food and Drug Administration (FDA) regulations, and/or Federal Trade Commission regulations—and to ensure that proper contractual protections relating to data collection, aggregation, use, and disclosure are in place.

 Precision Medicine: A Case in Point